-Are these legitimate police tactics?
+Are pushing, poking, stirring up classed as legitimate police tactics?

 The former investigator of the William Tyrrell (Spiderman suit) disappearance, Gary Jubelin, told Downing Street Local Court in Sydney last month that he made recordings to protect himself in the event a person police were targeting, Mr Paul Savage, lodged a complaint or harmed himself.